mnurkholiss21/2dcar-py-turtle/README.md

 When the program runs, it opens a Turtle graphics window containing:

-- A detailed red car body
+- Not really detailed red car body
 - Windows with highlights and reflections
 - Wheels with rims and spokes
 - Headlights, taillights, grille, bumper, mirrors, and antenna